 - Connections to a network of local food producers and farmers

-If you are thinking of starting a business in the DC Metro area or if you need guidance in taking your business to the next level, please send an email to email@example.com.
+If you are thinking of starting a food business in the DC Metro area or if you need guidance in taking your food business to the next level, please send an email to firstname.lastname@example.org.
+Our next session of Microenterprise Training Program is full, but let us know if you’re interested in participating in a future session, or if you need more information.

 # of participants that have earned their Food Manager Certification to date: 21